 For more information on abortion access, procedures and issues, check out the Feminist Women’s Health Center’s (where I also have worked) very informative page.

 This piece is excerpted and adapted from Chapter 13 of S.E.X.: The All-You-Need-to-Know Progressive Sexuality Guide to Get You Through High School and College.
 For information on your other options – parenting or adoption – refer to the other portions of that chapter in the book, or, check out these wonderful resources online:

 - Backline: a non-profit organization with a toll-free Talk Line dedicated to addressing the broad range of experiences and emotions surrounding pregnancy, parenting, abortion and adoption.

 - The Childbirth Connection: evidence-based information, guidance, and support to show you how to maintain and enhance maternal and fetal health during pregnancy, and help you make informed decisions.

-- Birth Mom Buds: provides peer counseling, support, encouragement, and friendship to pregnant women considering adoption as well as women who have already placed children for adoption.
+- Birth Mom Buds: provides peer counseling, support, encouragement, and friendship to pregnant people considering adoption as well as people who have already placed children for adoption.